 a.
 Students with Disabilities

 Rose-Hulman is committed to providing qualified students with disabilities with reasonable accommodations and support needed to ensure equal access to the academic programs and activities of Rose-Hulman.

 All accommodations are made on a case-by-case basis.
-A student requesting any accommodation should first contact the Director of Disability Services who coordinates services for students with disabilities.
+A student requesting any accommodation should first contact the Director of Accessibility Services who coordinates services for students with disabilities.
 The director reviews documentation provided by the student and, in consultation with the student, determines which accommodations are appropriate to the student’s particular needs and academic programs.

 b.
 Employees with Disabilities